 top of page

-I was in Glencoe last weekend enjoying what can only be described as untypical sunshine throughout the Friday and the Saturday of my visit.
-On that Sunday the Glencoe Skyline race was to take place but by then I had fled the scene.
+In Glencoe a few years ago I was enjoying what can only be described as untypical sunshine throughout the Friday and the Saturday of my visit.
+On that Sunday the Glencoe Skyline Race was to take place but by then I had fled the scene.
+As an avid bimbler I have little understanding of what it must be like to run these routes even in the best conditions.

 Glen Eitive from the summit of Bidean nam Bian